-Even though modern science professes to wanting to “help” us live longer (but, ironically, these are many times the same people who will murder an unborn child without batting an eyelash).
-Nothing we can do will give us eternal life.
-That’s why I am so thankful to my Lord God for His eternal salvation.
+Even though modern science professes to wanting to “help” us live longer (but, ironically, these are many times the same people who will murder an unborn child without batting an eyelash), nothing we can do will give us eternal life.
+That’s why we must trust our Lord God through His Son, Jesus Christ, for His eternal salvation.
 I’m realist and know I probably won’t live more than the allotted three score and ten, and neither will anyone else.
 [Psalms 90:10] And even with the promise of eternal life with Jesus Christ our LORD I cherish life!
 I try to enjoy each and every moment that I’m here.
 As the miles pile on this old chassis, the weariness begins to greet me more often than normal.
 The Spirit’s willing but the flesh is weak is a term I understand all too well.
 Gone is the flush of youth.
 The tired, humbled but joyful eyes of an old women greet me in the mirror.
 But our LORD Jesus Christ promises that those who believe in Him are being renewed daily.
 [Colossians 3:10] I hold onto that promise for God never lies.
 [Titus 1:2]

 If you, dear reader, do not have the comfort of knowing what your final destination will be after death, please, for your own sake, take a moment to ask our LORD Jesus Christ to come live in your heart.
 That’s all you have to do and you’ll be saved forever.
 To add even more joy to this, find a Bible based Church and surround yourself with loving, Christian people.
 They will enrich your life too.

 “All have sinned and fall short of the glory of God.”
 [Romans 3:23]

 “The wages of sin is death; but the gift of God is eternal life.”
 [Romans 6:23]

 “Everyone who calls on the name of the Lord will be saved.”
 [Romans 10:13]